vanessadenardin/pet-sitter-club/README.md

 ## 3. Purpose

 The purpose of the 'Pet Sitter Club' is to bring community members together to provide pet care services in your neighbourhood.
-Although it is simple, considering only dogs and cats as pets at home, it seeks to focus the user experience on the aspect of exchange between users (pet sitter and client through service hiring, client and client through assessments).
+Although it is simple, considering only dogs and cats as pets at home, it seeks to focus the user experience on the aspect of exchange between users (pet sitter and client through service hiring, client and client through reviews).

 ## 4. Problem / Solve